About Faulkner County

 You can look up sex offenders in Faulkner County by accessing the Arkansas Sex Offender Registry.
 This registry is maintained by the Arkansas Crime Information Center and provides a searchable database of registered sex offenders.
 You can search by name, address, or zip code to find information specific to Faulkner County.

 You can register to vote in Faulkner County online at arkansasvoterview.com, in person at the Faulkner County Election Commission at 1510 Hogan Lane, Suite 1, Conway, or at the County Clerk's office.
 Arkansas requires voter registration to be completed at least 30 days before any election.
-You must be a U.S. citizen, Arkansas resident, and at least 18 years old by the next election.
+You must be a U.S. Citizen, Arkansas resident, and at least 18 years old by the next election.
 Absentee ballots are available through the County Clerk's office for voters who will be unavailable on election day or meet other qualifying criteria.

-Property records in Faulkner County can be accessed through the County Recorder's office at 801 Locust Street, Conway, or online via the county's website at faulknercountyclerk.com.
+Property records in Faulkner County can be accessed through the Circuit Clerk's office at 801 Locust Street, Conway, or online via the county's website at faulknercountyclerk.com.
 The online system allows free searches for recorded deeds, mortgages, liens, and other land records by name, book and page, or instrument number.
 For property tax assessments and parcel information, visit the County Assessor's website or office at 1510 Hogan Lane, which provides a free GIS mapping system and property search database.
 Certified copies of documents are available from the Recorder's office for statutory fees.

-Birth and death certificates for Faulkner County are obtained through the Arkansas Department of Health, Division of Vital Records in Little Rock, either by mail, in person, or online through VitalChek at arkansas.gov/health/vital-records.
+Birth and death certificates for Faulkner County are obtained through the Arkansas Department of Health, Division of Vital Records in Little Rock, either by mail, in person, or online through VitalChek at arkansas.gov/health/vital records.
 Birth certificates cost $12 for the first copy and death certificates cost $10 per copy, with processing times of 2-4 weeks for mail requests or same-day for in-person visits.
 You must provide valid photo identification and prove your relationship to the registrant or demonstrate legal authority to access the record.
 Online orders through VitalChek offer expedited processing for additional fees.

 Business entity registrations can be searched free online through the Arkansas Secretary of State website at sos.arkansas.gov/business-commercial-services, which includes corporations, LLCs, and partnerships registered in Arkansas.
 For fictitious name (DBA) registrations specific to Faulkner County, contact the County Clerk's office at (501) 450-4909 or visit 801 Locust Street in Conway.
 Some businesses require city-level licenses from Conway, Greenbrier, Mayflower, or Vilonia municipal offices depending on location.
 Building permits and zoning information for unincorporated areas are maintained by the County Planning & Development Department at 1510 Hogan Lane.